artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-religious-claims.md

 <span class="sc">Dijon:</span> How does one define “religion”?

 <span class="sc">Aaron:</span> Why do you want to?
 Like most abstract terms, I think it is impossible to define precisely.
-At best we can find a definition that is suitable for your use.
+At best you can find a definition that is suitable for your use.

 <span class="sc">Dijon:</span> I want to find a systematic way of evaluating if a religion is true.
 To do this, I figured I would first need to know what a “religion” is.